 Everything About Little Black Dresses

 Yes, it is a cliché, the little black dress.
-But there couldn’t be an easier way to look sexy.
-With the increasing focus on today's trashy and tasteless fashion everyone can do with a fresh breath of sophistication.
-Show off your little black dress the right way and you will have the right type of men falling all over you.
+But find me a better way to be sexy?
+Show it off right.
+And you will have the right type of men falling over you.

 What is the LBD?

-The Oxford Dictionary defines the Little Black Dress (LBD) as a woman’s short or medium-length black dress that is suitable for almost any social engagement - and we could not agree more.
+The Oxford Dictionary defines the dress as a woman’s short or medium-length black dress that is suitable for almost any social engagement - and we agree.

-A quality little black dress symbolizes effortless elegance, simplicity, and style.
-It is an essential dress in every woman’s wardrobe because it is not only iconic but also versatile and timeless.
-Dress your LBD up or down using different accessories, shoes, and add-on clothing such as a denim shrug or blazer with ease and enjoy style flexibility you need in a pinch.
+A little black dress symbolizes effortless elegance, simplicity, and style.
+It is essential for every woman because it is iconic, versatile, and timeless.
+Wear it as it is, or accessorize with shoes or jewelry.
+Add layers like a shrug or denim blazer to enjoy style flexibility when you need it most.

 Some famous Little Black Dresses over the ages:

-Black dresses are always iconic statement dresses.
-Worn over the ages, a few have been remarkable enough to be constantly remembered and referred to.
-Audrey Hepburn's Givenchy dress from Breakfast at Tiffany's is nearly 60 years old and it will always be the iconic black dress.
+Black dresses are iconic statements.
+Women have worn them over the generations, and a few are remarkable enough to remember.
+Audrey Hepburn's Givenchy dress from Breakfast at Tiffany's is 60 years old.
+It is the iconic black dress.